uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-progression/newly-qualified-to-head-of-faculty.md

             <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>The best thing about teaching is the independence you have in your classroom to create an inspiring environment<span class="icon-quote quote-close"></span></h1>
+                    <strong class="quote-block__content">The best thing about teaching is the independence you have in your classroom to create an inspiring environment<span class="icon-quote quote-close"></span></strong>
                 </div>
                <p>
                   What got me noticed as a teacher were the improvements I made to the directional and strategic change of my school.
 I was recognised not only as a great teacher, but as a future leader.